-Pictured at left are the Persian lime, Meyer lemon, Variegated lemon, Ruby Red Grapefruit and Satsuma orange.
+Pictured at right are the Persian lime, Meyer lemon, Variegated lemon, Ruby Red Grapefruit and Satsuma orange.
 I know most of these just look like shriveled, brown sticks, but they are all alive, miraculously.
 The Satsuma (shown at left in the back corner) did especially well and still has many green leaves.
 That being said, I'm not sure I want to nurse these trees through another year if they're not going to produce any fruit again.
 I got nothing last year - not even a flower.
 I will trim them and fertilize in early March and cross my fingers.

 Anyway, moving on to the veggies:

 - Colorado Red Star (bought from Baker Creek Seeds, but no longer on website?) - Seeds started October 13, 2022.
 Transplanted to garden early January.
 Slow growing, but survived the extreme cold.
 Could perennialize, apparently!

 - Green Magic (transplants from Lowe's) - Planted in mid-December.
 All but one of these died when we had the three nights in the mid-20s.
 This surprised me.

 - Bought an Artwork transplant at Lowe's - planted on 1/16.

 - Seeds ordered from Scheeper's: Tyrian Purple and Purple Peacock.

 - Existing seeds to consider starting: Gypsy.
 Cauli-broc purple variety, Jacaranda (Territorial Seeds).
 Also, Green Magic again (Johnny's - old seed from 2020).